 The Content Tree is a tab within the side panel (together with the components and assets browser).
-To open (or close) the side panel use the icon at the top left of the toolbar:
+To open or close the side panel, use the icon at the top left of the toolbar:

-A page can easily be composed of many of the same type of components, so the content (component) tree displays descriptive text (in grey) after the name of the component type (in black).
+A page can easily be composed of many of the same type of components, so the content (component) tree displays descriptive text (in gray) after the name of the component type (in black).
 The descriptive text comes from common properties of the component such as title or text.